Lords of the Trident: The Offering, Return to Live Shows, Mad With Power IV (2021)

 Via their Patreon website, the band announced that their new album would be called The Offering.
 Recording was finished in June 2021, and final tracks were passed off to Hansen Studios for mixing and mastering at the end of June.

 The band returned to live shows with a set at the Midwest Gaming Classic in early July, with Mad With Power Fest returning in August, where the band opened for Immortal Guardian in the 4th installment of their fully sold-out, marquee music festival.
 Building on the success of their livestreamed shows throughout the COVID pandemic, the band livestreamed the entire 2-day concert, fully mixed, with multiple cameras.

 In September 2021 the band was scheduled to open for Unleash the Archers at the Chicago stop of their 2021 tour, but UTA was unable to start their tour due to quarantine restrictions, as they were delayed in Belgium.
-Tour mates Seven Kingdoms and Æther_Realm were left missing 4-5 stops on the tour, a serious financial and exposure blow to all bands.
+Tour mates Seven Kingdoms and Æther Realm were left missing 4-5 stops on the tour, a serious financial and exposure blow to all bands.

 To help save the tour, the Lords of the Trident offered their basement streaming space, built up during COVID to provide fully mixed, HD performances, tied into Twitch and YouTube.
-On September 3 Æther_Realm, The Lords of the Trident, and Seven Kingdoms streamed a free, full 3 band concert to more than 400 fans.
+On September 3, Æther_Realm, Lords of the Trident, and Seven Kingdoms streamed a free, full 3 band concert to more than 400 fans.
 The tips provided more than covered the lost revenue from the missing performances.
-In December of 2021, Lords would once again join Æther_Realm and Seven Kingdoms on the rescheduled Unleash the Archers tour for a number of dates.
+In December 2021, Lords would once again join Æther_Realm and Seven Kingdoms on the rescheduled Unleash the Archers tour for a number of dates.